 The missions of the Office of Graduate Studies is to enhance the quality of graduate education and life of graduate students.
-The School of Graduate Studies is located on the 6th floor of Nord Hall, on the southwest side of the Case quad.
+The School of Graduate Studies is located on the 2nd floor, Room 203 of Tomlinson Hall.
 Our office hours are 8:30 to 5:00 Monday through Friday.

 IDEAL is a three-year nearly $1 million grant from the National Science Foundation (NSF) to seed gender and minority equity and institutional transformation academic S&E at leading universities in the northern Ohio region.
 Awarded to Dr. Lynn T. Singer, Deputy Provost and Vice President for Academic Affairs, Case Western Reserve University it is a partnership with five regional public universities: Bowling Green State University, Cleveland State University , Kent State University, University of Akron and the University of Toledo.

 The goal of this innovative partnership grant is to seed institutional transformation at leading universities in the northern Ohio region by creating an institutional learning community that is empowered to develop and leverage knowledge, skills, resources and networks to enhance equity and inclusion at each university.
 IDEAL adapts and disseminates the successful academic leadership development methods developed by CWRU during its five-year ADVANCE IT initiative, Academic Careers in Engineering and Science (ACES) which continues at CWRU as ACES+.